Team Pennine: HuddsQuick

 The HuddsQuick brand encompasses a number of local bus services operating in and around the market town of Huddersfield, with destinations including Berry Brow, Brackenhall, Lindley, Lockwood and Huddersfield Royal Infirmary.
 Services are operated by a fleet of Alexander Dennis Enviro 200 MMC single-deck vehicles, branded in a two-tone pink livery.
 Features include free WiFi, USB charging and audio-visual next stop announcements.

-KirkheatonQuick

-The KirkheatonQuick brand is used on service 262, which operates hourly (Monday–Saturday) between Huddersfield and Kirkheaton via Waterloo.
-The service is operated by a single Alexander Dennis Enviro 200 MMC single-deck vehicle, branded in a two-tone pink livery and named after local cricket hero, Allen Hill.
-Features include free WiFi, USB charging and audio-visual next stop announcements.

 Team Pennine

-The process of rebranding Yorkshire Tiger to Team Pennine commenced on 25th July 2021 when Team Pennine acquired the Yorkshire Tiger business from Arriva UK Bus.
+The process of rebranding Yorkshire Tiger to Team Pennine commenced on 25 July 2021 when Team Pennine acquired the Yorkshire Tiger business from Arriva UK Bus.
 The first vehicle to receive this livery was a long wheel base Alexander Dennis Enviro200.
-A number of local services are served by this branding such as 20 (Halifax to Pellon), 22 (Halifax to Claremount), 303/4 (Huddersfield to Golcar)343 (Halifax to Huddersfield), 563/563A (Halifax to Brighouse) as well as many more services across Calderdale and Kirklees.
+A number of local services are served by this branding such as 20 (Halifax to Pellon), 22 (Halifax to Claremount), 303/4 (Huddersfield to Scapegoat Hill), 343 (Halifax to Huddersfield), 563/563A (Halifax to Brighouse) as well as many more services across Calderdale and Kirklees.